Browser does not support script.

 Her current research is focused around several areas.
 First, health law and the EU.
 She is currently writing a new monograph European Health Law for Cambridge University Press with Professor Tamara Hervey of the University of Sheffield which takes forward on-going research interests in this area which formed the basis of Hervey and McHale Health Law and the EU CUP published in 2004.
 Secondly, the legal regulation of health research.
 Thirdly, mental health and mental capacity.

-She is currently one of the academic directors of the 3rd Birmingham Policy Commission "Healthy Ageing in the C21st.
+She was one of the academic directors of the third Birmingham Policy Commission "Healthy Ageing in the C21st."
 See further her podcast with the University of Birmingham Ideaslab about the policy and political implications of healthy ageing in the UK and the Commission website.

 Professor McHale is a member of the Editorial Board of the Medical Law Review and the Editorial Board of Health Economics Policy and Law.
 She is also a member and Consultant Editor of Nursing Ethics.